-I used all three of them during the past, they all comes with their pros and cons, so at the end there’s no perfect choice, you need to decide which fit your budget/times etc the best.
+I used all three of them during the past, they all come with their pros and cons, so at the end, there’s no perfect choice, you need to decide which fit your budget/times etc the best.

 My first trip ever outside of France with a friend was to London and it was also the first time I ever flew on a plane.
 There’s so much many flights going to London from Paris and vice versa

 – Lots of flight options / cheap prices

 – You have to take a shuttle/Train to go back in the city so it adds some additional cost.

 – Most of the low-cost flights only allow hand luggage and – obviously lands in the cities outskirts (Flight who lands in Beauvais instead of Orly/Charles de Gaulle are an absolute nightmare)

 I took the night bus with some friends on my 2nd trips to London, simply because as high school students this was all we could afford and still really wanted to go on holidays.
 I’m all done for travelling in the cheapest way so I don’t mind travelling by bus I do it very often – however to be fair this trip was far from a pleasant journey, more like a nightmare.
 Although if the bus isn’t crowded it’s okay because then you can be more comfortable and at ease!

 – It takes SO long – the night journey is the longest

 – If you have back issues don’t give it a try, seriously it was awful on our bodies/back.